Introduction

 Before we stop for the evening, let me just introduce the topics that we’re going to be getting into tomorrow.
 Just as a teaser:

-Concerning a negation phenomenon, the object to be refuted or to be negated has to be actually rejected.
+Concerning a negation phenomenon, the object to be refuted or to be negated, has to be actually rejected.
 I have a nice example here.
-What’s the difference?
 I want to introduce my new friend to my mother.
 My friend doesn’t know what my mother looks like.
-We go to my house and my aunt opens the door.
-I think “not mother” and my friend also thinks “not mother” – what’s the difference?
+We go to my house, and my aunt opens the door.
+I think “not mother” and my friend also thinks “not mother,” what’s the difference?
 Both conceptual cognitions are correct, but are they the same?
 Which one is the actual rejection?
-Which one is a verbal rejection and which one is an actual cognitive rejection?
-One is a verbal rejection – just to think “not the mother.”
+Which one is a verbal rejection, and which one is an actual cognitive rejection?
+One is a verbal rejection, just to think “not the mother.”
 The other is a cognitive rejection, because I know what my mother looks like.
-That’s very important when we talk about no true existence – it’s the same thing.
+That’s very important when we talk about no true existence; it’s the same thing.

 Look at the example again.
-Consider both my friend and I look at this woman (that happens to be my aunt) and I think “not the mother” and he also thinks “not the mother.”
-And I am using here the terminology “not the mother” because I don’t want to get into the whole complication of the pronoun – not my mother, not his mother – it’s the same.
-From the point of view of the principle involved, both of us are thinking the same object, “not the mother.”
-But it’s the same object only in terms of the words that express it – “not the mother.”
-But here we have to look at the definitions of affirmations and negations to know whether or not we’re actually thinking the same object in terms of it being a negation.
+Consider both my friend and I look at this woman (that happens to be my aunt), and I think “not the mother,” and he also thinks “not the mother.”
+I am using here the terminology “not the mother” because I don’t want to get into the whole complication of the pronoun – not my mother, not his mother – it’s the same.
+From the point of view of the principle involved, both of us are thinking the same object, “not the mother,” but it’s the same object only in terms of the words that express it, “not the mother.”
+Here we have to look at the definitions of affirmations and negations to know whether or not we’re actually thinking the same object in terms of it being a negation.

 Are both of these negations that we’re thinking of?
 That’s a more difficult question.
-Our ways of knowing it are completely different.
-In the case of me, I know what my mother looks like, and so my thinking “not the mother” is a valid cognition, it’s a valid thought.
-Whereas my friend has no idea what my mother looks like, and so he’s thinking “not my mother” – that’s just a correct guess.
+Our ways of knowing it is completely different.
+In the case of me, I know what my mother looks like, and so my thinking “not the mother” is a valid cognition, a valid thought.
+Whereas my friend has no idea what my mother looks like, and so he’s thinking “not the mother,” that’s just a correct guess.
 That’s not a valid cognition.
 That doesn’t have any sort of certainty to it.
-It’s not an “ascertainment” (nges-pa) we would say, in the Buddhist terminology.
+It’s not an “ascertainment” (nges-pa) we would say in Buddhist terminology.
 What I know, through valid cognition, is “not the mother.”
-That’s a negation phenomenon that I validly know.
-But what my friend is thinking is just the words “not the mother.”
+That’s a negation phenomenon that I validly know, but what my friend is thinking is just the words “not the mother.”
 That’s not a valid cognition of “not the mother” as a negation phenomenon; it’s actually a cognition of an affirmation phenomenon, the words “not the mother.”
-But because it doesn’t ascertain its object, it’s not a valid cognition.
+However, because it doesn’t ascertain its object, it’s not a valid cognition.
 It’s just a correct guess.
 It’s what we would call “presumption” (yid-dpyod) in Buddhism.

-Since both these points are relevant here, in terms of the analogy with focusing on voidness – namely, my friend not knowing both what my mother looks like and that this is my aunt – I’ve rejected the following example that I was thinking earlier: I bring my friend to India, and my friend doesn’t know what a mongoose is.
-And we both see a cat.
-And I think “not a mongoose” and he thinks “not a mongoose.”
-But I rejected that example because it’s slightly different.
+Since both these points are relevant here, in terms of the analogy with focusing on voidness – namely, my friend not knowing both what my mother looks like and that this is my aunt – I’ve rejected the following example that I was thinking earlier: I bring my friend to India, and my friend doesn’t know what a mongoose is, and we both see a cat.
+I think “not a mongoose,” and he thinks “not a mongoose.”
+However, I rejected that example because it’s slightly different.
 Do you know the difference?
 Okay, so you have no idea what a mongoose is, what it looks like, and you see a cat.
 I know what a mongoose is.
-I think “that’s not a mongoose” and you think “that’s not a mongoose.”
-How is that different from my seeing my aunt and knowing “that’s not mother” and my friend seeing the aunt and thinking “that’s not mother”?
+I think “that’s not a mongoose,” and you think “that’s not a mongoose.”
+How is that different from my seeing my aunt and knowing “that’s not mother,” and my friend seeing the aunt and thinking “that’s not mother?”
 What’s the difference?